 Shredded beets and potato are molded into a heart-shape for Valentines Day and baked until tender on the inside and crisp on the outside. more→

 Although this recipe involves a few steps, it can be assembled ahead of time and the delicious results are well worth the effort.
 This recipe is from Party Vegan: Fabulous, Fun Food for Every Occasion* by Robin Robertson © 2010, published by John Wiley & Sons. more→

-If candied sweet potatoes in a can have left you avoiding sweet potatoes, you need to try them fresh and prepared in a savory rather than sweet way.
-This recipe, redolent of garlic and thyme and studded with black olives, may change your mind about sweet potatoes once and for all.
-Contributed by Robin Robertson, from 1,000 Vegan Recipes.
-Read More→Print This Post
+If candied sweet potatoes are too cloying for your palate, try them prepared in a savory rather than sweet way.
+This recipe, fragrant with garlic and thyme and studded with black olives, may change your mind about sweet potatoes if they’ve never been your veggie of choice.
+This recipe doubles easily for a larger crowd.
+Contributed by Robin Robertson, from 1,000 Vegan Recipes.* Reprinted with permission.
+Photos by Hannah Kaminsky. more→

 Now you can enjoy tiramisu without the fuss.
 These parfaits have all the luscious creamy coffee and chocolate flavor of tiramisu in a fraction of the time.
 If you don’t have parfait glasses, martini glasses are a good choice, but any small dessert dishes will suffice.
 This recipe is reprinted by permission from Quick-Fix Vegan: Healthy, Homestyle Meals in 30 Minutes or Less* by Robin Robertson © 2011. more→